-- Yelp: If you have a brick and mortar location, especially if you are a food establishment, you have to get your business on Yelp.
+- Yelp: If you have a brick-and-mortar location, especially if you are a food establishment, you have to get your business on Yelp.
 Slap some stickers on your window and ask customers to provide a rating.
 But don’t offer free items in exchange, since this violates the terms of service agreements for most sites.

 - Foursquare: Foursquare users compete to become the mayor of your business, checking in and sharing their activity with their entire social networks.
 You want this!

 - Facebook: If you haven’t done so already, create a page for your business.
-Be sure to add your address to page, and update regularly.
+Be sure to add your address to a page, and update regularly.
 Organic growth is the only way to increase your influence.

 - Bing Local and Yahoo Local: Bing undoubtedly drives less traffic than Google, but it’s important to maintain a presence there.
 Plus, it’s another place for other sites to confirm your information.

 It’s going to take you a little time, but this guide to local SEO is pretty easy and will offer a big payoff.
 Of all the things you can do to improve your local SEO, this is definitely one of the simplest, and you can get started right now.
 As Atlanta SEO consultants, we’ve helped plenty of businesses here and across the country improve their local SEO, and this is a great way to start.